elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/README.md

 - Acknowledging othe training materials sources

 **Session 6: Put on your producer hat: considerations for FAIR video material**
-- Describe the advantages and challenges of video media in FAIR training
-- Understand active and responsible AI usage in creating FAIR video materials
-- Find video materials to use in FAIR training
+- Explain why video materials should follow FAIR principles and identify key challenges in doing so
-- Annotate video material to make it FAIR
-- Apply FAIR video materials to your training delivery system
+- Evaluate how FAIR a given video is, using real examples
+- Apply minimum FAIR-by-design practices when creating or sharing training videos
+- Generate and use transcripts or captions to enhance accessibility and interoperability

 **Session 7: Metadata and Findability**
 - Define training metadata